Surrounded by woods and parkland, Stallington Hall, near Blythe Bridge, was a country house that became a mental hospital.

 Smith was educated at St. John’s College, Cambridge.

 On 28 January 1835, he married Sarah Hill, an heiress, at Fulford Church.
 The couple had three children – two boys and a girl.
 The family lived at Newfield Hall until 1841, when they moved to Rownall Hall, Wetley.
-Sarah’s father, Richard Clarke Hill, who owned Stallington Hall, died in 1853, and the Childs decided to live there.
+Sarah’s father, Richard Clarke Hill, who owned Stallington Hall, died in 1853, and the Childs went to live there.

 Smith took a keen interest in politics.
 He was a Conservative.
 In 1851, he became the Member of Parliament for North Staffordshire and held the seat until 1859.